parasaurolophus/go/automation_integration/README.md

 # Manual Integration Tests for Home Automation Interfaces

-This console application sends the results of various interactions to `stdout`.
+This console application sends the results of various "smart" device interactions to `stdout`.
 It supports querying device configuration data from either or both of a hard-coded collection of Philips Hue "bridges" and a PowerView "hub."
 It does so by using the software interfaces implemented by the [../automation/hue/README.md](../automation/hue/README.md) and [../automation/powerview/README.md](../automation/powerview/README.md) packages.